 This primary obligation dooms any attempt to develop a theory of political obligation, Wolff argues, except in the highly unlikely case of a direct democracy in which every law has the unanimous approval of the citizenry.
 Under any other form of government, autonomy and authority are simply incompatible.
 Authority is “the right to command, and correlatively, the right to be obeyed” (p.
 4), which entails that anyone subject to authority has an obligation to obey those who have the right to be obeyed.
 But if we acknowledge such an authority, we allow someone else to rule us, thereby violating our fundamental obligation to act autonomously.
 We must therefore reject the claim that we have an obligation to obey the orders of those who purport to hold authority over us and conclude that there can be no general obligation to obey the laws of any polity that falls short of a unanimous direct democracy.

 Arguments of the second, a posteriori form are more modest in their aims but no less devastating in their conclusions.
 In this case the aim is not to show that a satisfactory defense of political obligation is impossible but that no defense has proven satisfactory, despite the efforts of some of the best minds in the history of philosophy.
 All such attempts have failed, according to those who take this line, so we must conclude that only those relatively few people who have explicitly committed themselves to obey the law, perhaps by swearing allegiance as part of an oath of citizenship, have anything like a general obligation to obey the laws under which they live (e.g., Smith 1973; Raz 1979, chap.
 12; Simmons 1979 and 2001, chap.
-6; Green 1988, pp. 220–47, and 1996).
+6, and 2005; Green 1988, pp. 220–47, and 1996).

 Whether a priori or a posteriori, the arguments of the philosophical anarchists pose a serious challenge to those who continue to believe in a general obligation to obey the law.
 This challenge is made especially difficult by the powerful objections that Simmons and other a posteriori anarchists have brought against the existing theories of political obligation.
 The most effective response, of course, would be to demonstrate that one's favored theory does not succumb to these objections, and we shall briefly consider attempts to respond in this fashion in the following section.
 Some general attempts to refute philosophical anarchism ought to be noted first, however.

 In the end, of course, the best response to philosophical anarchists, especially those of the a posteriori kind, will be to produce or defend a theory of political obligation that proves to be immune to their objections.
 At present, though, no single theory has the support of all of those who continue to believe in political obligation, let alone the assent of philosophical anarchists.
-Several theories remain in contention, however, as the next section will attest.
+Several theories remain in contention, however, as the following section will attest.

 Nevertheless, consent theory still has its adherents among political philosophers.
 Their versions of consent theory vary considerably, however, with two main approaches emerging in response to the criticisms.
 One, advanced by Harry Beran ( 1987), accepts the claim that only express consent can generate a political obligation, but calls for political societies to establish formal procedures for evoking such consent.
 That is, states should require their members openly to undertake an obligation to obey the law or to refuse to do so.
 Those who decline the obligation will then have the options of leaving the state, seceding to form a new state with like-minded people, or taking residence in a territory within the state reserved for dissenters.
 In the absence of such procedures, it seems that Beran's position is roughly the same as that of the a posteriori philosophical anarchist.
-Were these procedures in place, though, it is far from clear that the options available to the members will make their “consent” truly voluntary (Horton 1992, pp. 33–36; Klosko 2005, pp. 123–29).
+Were these procedures in place, though, it is far from clear that the options available to the members will make their “consent” truly voluntary (Horton 2010, pp. 34–36; Klosko 2005, pp. 123–29).

 At this time there is little reason to believe that the critics of consent theory will be won over by these attempts to revive the theory by broadening our understanding of what counts as consent.
 There is even less reason, however, to believe that appeals to consent will simply wither away, at least among those who continue to believe in the existence of a general obligation to obey the law.